Skip to Content

 Develop a budget

 Develop a project budget that shows how you will match the city funding.
+A budget worksheet is included in the application form.

 Submit initial application form

-Complete the online Neighbourhood Community Matching Fund application form
+Complete the online Neighbourhood Community Matching Fund application form.

 Develop a project plan

 Prepare a project plan that includes a timeline on how you plan to complete your project within the year.
+A project work plan template is included in the application form.

 Submit all materials required

-2023 Criteria and Guidelines
+2025 Criteria and guidelines

-Types of Projects
+Types of projects

 Projects will be designed to: